Chapter 1: When the truth comes out

 I knew that I had to add this rune.
 There was no way around it.

-I had nothing to put into my bag at this point, but I knew I would fill It up soon enough.
+I had nothing to put into it at this point, but I knew I would fill It up soon enough.

 If I said these words, the bag and I would go to the pocket dimension that was my room.
 Currently, it had no furniture, but I had a feeling that I would have a few pieces soon enough.